karmada-io/website/docs/userguide/globalview/customizing-resource-interpreter.md

 ## Customized Interpreter

-The customized interpreter is implemented and maintained by users, it developed as extensions and run as webhooks at runtime.
+The customized interpreter is implemented and maintained by users, it can be extended in two ways, either by defining declarative configuration files or by running as webhook at runtime.

+> Note: Decalrative configuration has a higher priority than webhook.

+### Declarative Configuration

+#### What are interpreter declarative configuration?

+Users can quickly customize resource interpreters for both Kubernetes resources and CR resources by the rules declaraed in the [ResourceInterpreterCustomization][4] API specification.

+#### Write with configuration

+You can configure resource interpretation rules by creating or updating [ResourceInterpreterCustomization][4] resource, the newest version supports the definition of lua scripts in the `ResourceInterpreterCustomization`.
+You can learn how to define the lua script in the API definition, take [retention][5] as an example.

+#### Verify the configuration

+Users can use the `karmadactl interpret` command to verify the `ResourceInterpreterCustomization` configuration before applying them to the system.
+Some examples are provided to help users better understand how this interpreter can be used, please refer to [examples][8].

+### Webhook

-### What are interpreter webhooks?
+#### What are interpreter webhooks?

 Interpreter webhooks are HTTP callbacks that receive interpret requests and do something with them.

-### Write an interpreter webhook server
+#### Write an interpreter webhook server

-Please refer to the implementation of the [Example of Customize Interpreter][4] that is validated in Karmada E2E test.
+Please refer to the implementation of the [Example of Customize Interpreter][6] that is validated in Karmada E2E test.
 The webhook handles the `ResourceInterpreterRequest` request sent by the Karmada components (such as `karmada-controller-manager`), and sends back its decision as an `ResourceInterpreterResponse`.

-### Deploy the admission webhook service
+#### Deploy the admission webhook service

-The [Example of Customize Interpreter][4] is deployed in the host cluster for E2E and exposed by a service as the front-end of the webhook server.
+The [Example of Customize Interpreter][6] is deployed in the host cluster for E2E and exposed by a service as the front-end of the webhook server.

 You may also deploy your webhooks outside the cluster.
 You will need to update your webhook configurations accordingly.

-### Configure webhook on the fly
+#### Configure webhook on the fly

-You can configure what resources and supported operations are subject to what interpreter webhook via [ResourceInterpreterWebhookConfiguration][5].
+You can configure what resources and supported operations are subject to what interpreter webhook via [ResourceInterpreterWebhookConfiguration][7].

 The following is an example `ResourceInterpreterWebhookConfiguration`:
 ```yaml